OriolCanal/GPCRmd_server_VirtualMachine/README.md

 ```

 ## POSTGRESQL INSTALLATION FROM POSTGRES WEBPAGE
-Here you have a [link to go to the webpage](https://www.postgresql.org/download/linux/redhat).
-Follow the instructions to create a postgreSQL Yum repository from the link.
-Here I put the instructions from the link to Install version 10.
+Here you have a [link to go to the postgresql webpage](https://www.postgresql.org/download/linux/redhat) where you will find all the instructions to create a postgreSQL Yum repository.
+Install version 10 of postgresql.

+Here I put the instructions from the link to Install version 10:

 ```
 sudo yum install -y https://download.postgresql.org/pub/repos/yum/reporpms/EL-7-x86_64/pgdg-redhat-repo-latest.noarch.rpm